 As the BVI has no income or capital gains tax there is no ability for double taxation to occur.
 The BVI is not a signatory to the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting.

 Is there a wealth tax and, if so, which factors bring an individual within the scope of that tax, at what rate or rates is it charged, and when must tax returns be submitted and tax paid?

 There is no wealth tax in the BVI.

 Is tax charged on death or on gifts by individuals and, if so, which factors cause the tax to apply, when must a tax return be submitted, and at what rate, by whom and when must the tax be paid?

-There are no estate duties, inheritance taxes or gift taxes, irrespective of the place of residence of the deceased or beneficiary of an estate, or of the donor or donee of a gift or the situs of the assets.
-There is however a stamp duty of US$5 payable on the transfer of land as a gift of natural love and affection to a ‘Belonger’ (see question 9 below for general definition of ‘Belonger’) in the BVI.
+There are no BVI estate duties, inheritance taxes or gift taxes, irrespective of the place of residence or domicile of the deceased or beneficiary of an estate, or of the donor or donee of a gift or the situs of the assets.
+There is however stamp duty of US$5 payable on the transfer of land as a gift of natural love and affection to a ‘Belonger’ (see question 9 below for general definition of ‘Belonger’) in the BVI.
 If title to BVI real property is acquired by way of gift or inheritance, a licence is required in order for non-belongers to hold that real property.

 Are tax reliefs available on gifts (either during the donor’s lifetime or on death) to a spouse, civil partner, or to any other relation, or of particular kinds of assets (eg business or agricultural assets), and how do any such reliefs apply?